RaviDesai/RSDSerialization/README.md

 ### Defining Model objects

-It defines a protocol called JSONSerializable, which is composed from SerializableToJSON and SerializableFromJSON.
+RSDSerialization defines a protocol called JSONSerializable, which is composed of two other protocols: SerializableToJSON and SerializableFromJSON.
 SerializableToJSON defines a function called convertToJSON and SerializableFromJSON defines a function called convertFromJSON.
 The tricky part, of course is implementing these two functions, and this library attempts to help you do this with concise and safe code.

 Please note that in the following code JSON is a typealias for AnyObject and JSONDictionary is a typealias for [String, AnyObject]